tonyg/3-move/README.md

 themselves.
 A simple extensible adventure-game-like command parser lets users add to the vocabulary of commands understood by the system.

+## Features

+The world server:

+ - Persistent object-oriented database.
+ - Programming language, compiler, and standard library.
+ - 32- and 64-bit support (originally for alphas!).
+ - Stable, platform-neutral database format; support for database upgrades.
+ - Simple security model (like many other aspects of the system, inspired by MOO).
+ - Precise mark-sweep non-compacting GC.
+ - Event-driven I/O.

+The language, MOVE:

+ - Prototype-based object-oriented language.
+Each object can have zero or more parents.
+ - Each object has two namespaces: one for methods, one for instance variables.
+ - First-class functions (lambdas).
+Closures.
+Higher-order standard library functions (map, etc.).
+ - First-class continuations.
+ - First-class preemptive green threads.
+ - Integration of language features with VM's security model.

+The world database:

+ - User-level names for objects are expressed in terms of the scope implied by the user's current location, possessions etc.

+ - Programmer-level names for objects are expressed in terms of explicit indexes (the Object Registry) and normal lexical scoping.

+ - The world's modelling of locations, containers, players, exits, and inter-player communication is heavily inspired by LambdaMOO.

+ - The command parser is entirely written in MOVE.

+ - Control over listening-sockets and connected-sockets is entirely done by database-level MOVE code.
+Threads and connections are stored in the database, like any other object.

+ - A simple line editor subroutine is provided, implemented in MOVE.

 ## Source code layout

 There are three directories here: